cansik/duit/DOCUMENTATION.md

 #### Attribute Binding

 Sometimes it can be helpful to bind directly to basic Python attributes of variables.
-The `bind_to_attribute()` method supports this behaviour.
+The `duit.model.DataField.DataField.bind_to_attribute()` method supports this behaviour.

 ```python
 # example user class containing basic python attributes